tgotwig/vidmerger/README.md

 ## 🙉 What is this exactly?

-Vidmerger is a command-line-tool which uses `ffmpeg` to merge multiple video-files with the same file-extension together into one file called `output.<format>`.
+Vidmerger is a command-line-tool which uses **ffmpeg** to merge multiple video-files with the same file-extension together into one file called _output.FORMAT_.
 It also includes a usage help 🤗

 ```shell
 USAGE: